Dewosad/Tailwind_4.0_test/README.md

 TailwindCss 4.0

-- In vite.config.js plugins add react() and tailwindcss() also import react from vitejs pluglin react and tailwind from tailwindcss vite
+- In vite.config.js plugins add react() and tailwindcss() also import react from vitejs plugin react and tailwind from tailwindcss vite